Group-1-AdaDev/Setting-Up-ALIRE-/README.md

 Below is a step-by-step download of ALIRE on Ubuntu software that I did in my programming class, guided by my lecturer.

-I first searched (AdaCore Gnat Academic Program -https://github.com/GNAT-Academic-Program) on the browser.
+I first searched on the browser and clicked the following link (AdaCore Gnat Academic Program -https://github.com/GNAT-Academic-Program).

-Download and unzip the file (https://github.com/alire-project/alire/releases/download/v2.0.2/alr-2.0.2-bin-x86_64-linux.zip).
+I then downloaded the file on the website using the link (https://github.com/alire-project/alire/releases/download/v2.0.2/alr-2.0.2-bin-x86_64-linux.zip)and extracted it.
-Copy the file from the download's section to home.
+Next, I copied the file from the download's section to home.

-Open the terminal.
+I then opened the terminal.
-Type 'nano ~/.bashrc' and press 'Enter'.
-Copy the file from home.
+Typed 'nano ~/.bashrc' and pressed 'Enter'.
+Copied the file from home.
-Type export PATH="${PATH}:(paste the copied file here) then type :$PATH" Press Ctrl+letter O and press Enter to save the file.
+Typed export PATH="${PATH}:(paste the copied file here) then typed :$PATH" Pressed Ctrl+letter O and pressed Enter to save the file.
 Press Ctrl +letter x to exit the file.

-In the terminal, type nano ~/.bashrc then press Enter.
+In the terminal, typed nano ~/.bashrc then pressed Enter.
-Type source ~/.bashrc then press Enter.
+Typed source ~/.bashrc then pressed Enter.
-Type 'which alr' press enter.
+Typed 'which alr' pressed enter.
-Type alr then press enter.
+Typed alr then pressed enter.
+Typed alr --help, pressed Enter.
+Typed alr init --bin myproj.
+Wrote the names of the group members.
+After the myproj was initialised successfully, I typed cd myproj, pressed Enter.
+Typed ls then pressed Enter.
+Response was: No such file or directory.
+Then I typed alr build and pressed Enter.

+From there, the command given was if i wanted to install AlIRE?
+(Y/N) I typed Y then another command came up; which was to press Enter to continue or Ctrl+C to abort.
+I chose Enter.
+The installation started and after a few seconds, the it was successfully installed.